aurelia/framework/doc/article/en-US/jspm-setup.md

   ```shell
   jspm install -y
   ```
 Everything we've done so far is standard Node.js build and package management procedures.
 It doesn't have anything specific to do with Aurelia itself.
 We're just walking you through setting up a modern ${context.language.name} project and build configuration from scratch.
-You may be familiar with this already, but if not then welcome to this new and exciting world!

 > Info
 > Bootstrap and Font-Awesome are **not** dependencies of Aurelia.
 We only leverage them as part of the starter kit in order to help you quickly achieve a decent look out-of-the-box.
 You can easily replace them with whatever your favorite CSS framework and/or icon library is.